-Access the RedHawk Updates web site (http://redhawk.ccur.com) by clicking on the "Concurrent Software Portal" icon on the desktop, then click on Create Update CD images.
+Access the RedHawk Updates web site (http://redhawk.concurrent-rt.com) by clicking on the "Concurrent Real-Time Software Portal" icon on the desktop, then click on Create Update images.

-You will need to enter your redhawk.ccur.com Login ID and Password and then you can select the products to update.
+You will need to enter your redhawk.concurrent-rt.com Login ID and Password and then you can select the products to update.
 A CD image is built as part of the web session.
 At the end of the session, you can immediately download it for subsequent installation.